 Let’s take a look at a Dividend Stocks

-Dividend stocks can have a positive return on your investment portfolio if chosen wisely.
 A dividend is a payment from a company distributing a portion of it’s earnings or (cash) reserves to it’s shareholders, usually quarterly.
+You receive income simply by holding the stock.

-You can choose to reinvest those dividends automatically back into the same company.
-By reinvesting each quarter you’ll receive a slightly larger dividend because you have slightly more shares for each future payment larger number of shares.
+Check with your brokerage company because you can usually set the dividend to automatically reinvest the same company.
+By reinvesting each quarter you’ll receive a slightly larger dividend in the future payments because you’ll have slightly more shares that qualify.

 And if the company increases the payout per share, usually announced annually, you’ll also receive a slightly larger payout.
 Overtime, these slight increases snowball into larger quarterly and annual dividend payments.
 You may hear this referred to as the dividend snowball.